Photos By Meta – Photography Tips – Learn Meta’s Top Sony Camera Tips

 4) Better Sharpening and Noise Reduction – No JPEG Artifacts – No Double JPEG Compression

 When shooting in JPEG, images are automatically compressed once in JPEG Format inside the Camera.
 If you do any Post Production in Photoshop, you’ll probably save your final image as a JPEG File.
 This results in Double JPEG Compression, which adds more JPEG Artifacts on top of JPEG Artifacts – Not Good!
-A General Rule in Digital Photography is “Never Compress an already Compressed File”.
+A General Rule in Photography is “Never Compress an already Compressed File”.
 When you are shooting in JPEG, this rule is almost impossible to obey, especially if you Save As JPEG out of Photoshop.

 Luminar offers RAW Sharpening, RAW Masking and RAW Noise Reduction.
 If you Export your RAW images as Uncompressed TIFF Files, there’s no Compression between your Camera and your Printer, resulting in much higher quality prints.